semgrep/testo/README.md

 - parallel execution (using multiprocessing);
 - supports OCaml >= 4.08.

-Like with Alcotest, a test executable is generated from a list of tests written in OCaml.
+A test executable is generated from a list of tests written in OCaml.
 The function to interpret the command line and run things is `Testo.interpret_argv`.
 The core subcommands supported by a test executable are: